Wells Fargo must face lawsuit tied to Medical Capital fraud

-(Reuters) - A federal judge has rejected a bid by Wells Fargo & Co (WFC.N) to dismiss a lawsuit by investors who said it failed in its role as trustee for debt issued by a financing company that collapsed in 2009 in an estimated billion-dollar fraud.
+April 3 (Reuters) - A federal judge has rejected a bid by Wells Fargo & Co to dismiss a lawsuit by investors who said it failed in its role as trustee for debt issued by a financing company that collapsed in 2009 in an estimated billion-dollar fraud.

 A 50-page decision by U.S. District Judge David Carter in Santa Ana, California on Tuesday clears the way for a possible trial against the fourth-largest U.S. bank over its dealings with Medical Capital Holdings Inc.